WURFL InFuze for C: User Guide

 All licensed customers are given access to a direct download URL for obtaining the latest WURFL snapshot.
 This is either the weekly snapshot (released on Sunday night), or an Out-Of-Band snapshot that ScientiaMobile releases to customers between weekly snapshots in case of a significant improvement to the data (for example, if a high-profile device is released mid-week).
 The snapshots are licensed to your organization specifically as part of the agreement with ScientiaMobile.

-To create a direct download URL, login to ScientiaMobile and click the "My Account" at the top-right corner of the screen.
-Then, click "Direct Download" to create a URL for your access.
-This URL is unique to you and must be kept private.
+To create a direct download URL, login to ScientiaMobile and click the "View Account" at the right end of the purchased product line.
+Then, click "View Archives" to download the latest WURFL snapshot in the form of a ZIP or a GZIP file.
+Those URLs are unique to you and must be kept private.
+You can also download one of the previous snapshots listed below the last one.

 Customer Vault of WURFL snapshot

-In addition to the weekly snapshots, the Vault contains a personal URL to the latest update, that can be used to update one's WURFL installation programmatically.
+In addition to the weekly snapshots, the Vault contains a couple personal URLs to the latest update, that can be used to update one's WURFL installation programmatically.
 To implement this automation, please refer to the following instructions to setup the WURFL Updater class.

 Getting Started